 Analyst Upgrades/Downgrades are a nice feature for Seeking Alpha Pro members.
 This is an up to date tracker of Wall Street analyst sentiment.
 Why is this important?
 While you should never just blindly follow the opinions of a Wall Street analyst, they have been known to move a stock up or down so can be somewhat of a predictor of future price movement.

-A Seeking Alpha Review of Linking Your Brokerage
+Linking Your Brokerage

 You can actually link your brokerage account so that Seeking Alpha can provide you with real time portfolio analysis.
 Using Plaid, Seeking Alpha can connect to brokerage accounts at Fidelity, Charles Schwab, TD Ameritrade, E*Trade, Interactive Brokers, Robinhood, Merrill Edge, TradeStation, Vanguard, and Chase.